 Most of the employees do not plan out their activities of the week.
 The work needs to be effectively planned out.

 The activities then need to be planned and prioritized properly.
-For example, if it a task to be completed in the week, then it needs to be fragmented into smaller tasks and a clear-cut plan must be put in place to complete.
+For example, if it a task to be completed in the week, then it needs to be fragmented into smaller tasks, and a clear-cut plan must be put in place to complete it.

 The successful completion of the task would indeed depend on how meticulously the plan is being followed.

-It is also advisable park your routine jobs that may not involve too much thinking, for the last 30 to 60 minutes of the day.
+It is also advisable to park your routine jobs that may not involve too much thinking for the last 30 to 60 minutes of the day.
 This certainly helps to reduce the stress depression levels immensely.

 6. Physical Exercise and Meditation